SEO For Photographers: A Complete Guide to Search Engine Optimize (SEO) a Photography Website

 The key elements we want to compare are:

-Schema – markup is code (semantic vocabulary) that you put on your website to help the search engines return more informative results for users.
+- Schema – Schema markup is code (semantic vocabulary) that you put on your website to help the search engines return more informative results for users.
 If you’ve ever used rich snippets, you’ll understand exactly what schema markup is all about.
-Here’s an example of a local business that has markup on its event schedule page.
+Here’s an example of a local business that has the markup on its event schedule page.
+You can find more info at http://schema.org.

 Video: Set Up and Use The Moz Bar